Accepting PhD Students

 Overview

-David’s work is disseminated internationally through keynotes, conference presentations, live performances and invited seminars and is published as peer-reviewed journal articles, books and book chapters.
-His multimedia research collaborations are publicly accessible online via YouTube.
+This work is disseminated internationally through keynotes, conference presentations, live performances and invited seminars and is published as peer-reviewed journal articles, films, books and book chapters.

-David is an editorial board member for Journal of AutoethnographyInternational Journal of Sport and Exercise Psychology and Qualitative Research in Sport, Exercise and Health.
-He is a founder member of the International Association of Qualitative Inquiry and co-director of the Sofia Centre for Creative Research.
-He is a member of the organising committees of the International Conference of Autoethnography and the Public Engagement and Performance Conference.
+I serve as an editorial board member for Journal of AutoethnographyInternational Journal of Sport and Exercise Psychology and Qualitative Research in Sport, Exercise and Health.
+I am a founder member of the International Association of Qualitative Inquiry and co-director of the Sofia Centre for Creative Research and a member of the organising committee of the International Conference of Autoethnography.

 Current research activities

-First, collaborations on studies and evaluations in the area of physical activity, sport and mental health.
-This work explores the ways in which physical activity and sport can help some people who are experiencing mental health difficulties and also the ways that involvement in sport – particularly elite or professional sport – can jeopardise mental health.
+First, collaborations in the area of physical activity and mental health.
+This work explores the ways in which physical activity and sport can help some people who are experiencing mental health difficulties and also the ways that involvement in sport – particularly professional sport – can jeopardise mental health.

 Second, collaborations which develop and extend the utilisation of arts-based approaches to social research.
-These include filmmaking, live performance, storytelling, music, song and digital technologies.
 This work is driven by a democratic commitment to find ways to increase the accessibility and public engagement of social research.

-David’s research has been supported by the Economic and Social Research Council, UK Sport, Sport England, Addiction Recovery Agency, Women’s Sports and Fitness Foundation, Bristol City Council, The Royal British Legion and National Institute for Health Research.
+This research is supported by the Economic and Social Research Council, UK Sport, Sport England, Addiction Recovery Agency, Women’s Sports and Fitness Foundation, Bristol City Council, The Royal British Legion and National Institute for Health Research.

 Current teaching activities and interests

-David has supervised a number of PhD and MRes students using narrative, auto/ethnographic and arts-based methods across diverse topics such as mental health in sport and physical education; community physical activity and health; doping in sport; mental health and identity among military personnel and veterans; community sport for homeless young people; and coaching in elite sport environments.
-He is an experienced PhD and EdD examiner serving institutions such as University of Brighton, Plymouth University, University of Exeter, Liverpool John Moore’s University, St Mary’s University, University of Hertfordshire, University of Huddersfield, Leeds Beckett University, University of West London, Roehampton University, Metanoia Institute and Fielding Graduate University, California.
+I am an experienced supervisor of PhD and MRes students using narrative, autoethnographic and arts-based methods across diverse topics such as mental health in sport and physical education; community physical activity and health; doping in sport; mental health and identity among military personnel and veterans; community sport for homeless young people; and coaching in elite sport environments.
+I regularly serve as an external doctoral examiner at universities throughout Europe, USA and Australia.

-Currently, David teaches undergraduate and postgraduate courses in physical activity, sport and mental health and qualitative research methods.
-He also leads workshops for doctoral students and researchers in topics such as narrative interviewing, narrative analysis, writing qualitative research, arts-based research, autoethnography, fieldwork and reflexivity.
+I teach undergraduate and postgraduate courses in physical activity and mental health and qualitative research methods.
+I lead workshops for doctoral students and academics in topics such as narrative interviewing, narrative analysis, writing qualitative research, arts-based research, autoethnography, fieldwork and reflexivity.

 Other areas of expertise available for knowledge exchange